 participants could purchase many tokens in anticipation of a snapshot

 and resell them right after.

-Baking in tezos.alpha is the action of signing and publishing a block.
+Baking is the action of producing and signing a block.

-In Bitcoin, the right to publish a block is associated with solving a
+In Bitcoin, the right to produce a block is associated with solving a

 proof-of-work puzzle.
-In tezos.alpha, the right to publish a block in
+In Tezos, the right to produce a block in

 n is assigned to a randomly selected roll in a randomly

 We admit, for the time being, that the protocol generates a random seed for each cycle.
 From this random seed, we can seed a cryptographically secure pseudo-random number generator which is used to draw baking rights for a cycle.